fkretlow/metrico/README.md

 ![examples](docs/metrico_examples.png)

-_Metrico is licensed under the SIL Open Font License.
-That means that it is free to use.
+Metrico is licensed under the SIL Open Font License.
+However, developing fonts takes considerable time and effort, so here’s an appeal to your fairness:
-Developing fonts does take time and effort though.
-If you find the font useful, please consider supporting me with a donation via [paypal.](https://paypal.me/floriankretlow)_
+If you use this font regularly for commercial work or if you want to sell a derivative of this font (on its own or as part of a larger work or collection), please consider supporting me with a donation [via paypal.](https://paypal.me/floriankretlow)